life-itself/community/vault/tao/ops.md

+---
-# Finance and Operations Guide
+title: Operations Guide
+---

-This guide has been prepared to help you, a member of the ops and finance team, to navigate common and recurring processes that you're responsible for, so that you can ensure that the ops team runs as a smoothly oiled machine, effective and efficient.
+This guide is for members of the ops team.
+It covers the overall remit of the team as well as common and recurring processes that it is responsible for.

-## Objective of the Operations and Finance Team
+## Objective of the Operations Team

 Objective: To enable Life Itself and associated initiatives to operate efficiently and reliably, providing a high degree of integrity around payment, compliance, HR etc, as well as maintaining and making available key information (e.g. finances, metrics) to others.